An optimal scheduled learning rate for a randomized Kaczmarz algorithm: Introduction and main result

 \item The error bound $f(k)$ is sharp in some cases; in these cases the learning rate is optimal, see Corollary \ref{cor4}.
 We demonstrate this corollary numerically in Figure \ref{fig02}. \end{enumerate} \end{remark}

-\begin{remark}[Interpreting the plot of the relative error in Figure \ref{fig02}] At first, when $\|x - x_k\|^2 \gg \sigma^2$ the error decreases exponentially (linearly in the logarithmic scale of the figure) at the asymptotic rate \eqref{nonoise}, see Corollary \ref{cor1}.
-For large $k$, when $\|x - x_k\|^2 \ll \sigma^2$ the error decreases like $1/k$ (like $1/\ln k$ in the logarithmic scale of the figure) at the asymptotic rate \eqref{allnoise}, see Corollary \ref{cor2}. \end{remark}

 \begin{example}[Numerical illustration of Theorem \ref{thm1}] Let $A$ be an $m \times n$ matrix with $s$ nonzero entries in each row.
-Assume these nonzero entries are independent random vectors drawn uniformly at random from the unit sphere: $S^{s-1} = \{ v \in \mathbb{R}^s : \|v\|=1 \}$.
+Assume these nonzero entries are independent vectors drawn uniformly at random from the unit sphere: $S^{s-1} = \{ v \in \mathbb{R}^s : \|v\|=1 \}$.
 Let $x$ be an $n$-dimensional vector with independent standard normal entries, and set $b := A x$.
 Let $\tilde{b} = b + \varepsilon$, where $\varepsilon$ is an $m$-dimensional vector with independent mean $0$, variance $\sigma^2$ normal entries.
 We run the relaxed Kaczmarz algorithm \eqref{eq1} using the learning rate \eqref{optlearn} of Theorem \ref{thm1}.
 In particular, we set

-Using the estimates $\|x - x_0\|^2 = n$ and $\eta = 1/100$ we define $\alpha_k$ by \eqref{optlearn} (we justify this choice of $\eta$ in Corollary \ref{cor4}).
+Using the estimates $\|x - x_0\|^2 = n$ and $\eta = 1/100$ we define $\alpha_k$ by \eqref{optlearn}.
+This choice of $\eta$ is justified by Corollary \ref{cor4} below in combination with the fact that the rows of $A$ are isotropic when scaled by $\sqrt{n}$, see \cite[\S 3.2.3, \S 3.3.1]{vershynin2018high}.
 We plot the numerical relative error $\|x-x_k\|/\|x\|$ together with the bound on the expected relative error $\sqrt{f(k)}/\|x\|$ in Figure \ref{fig02}.
-Furthermore, to provide intuition about how $f(k)$ varies with $\sigma$, we plot $\sqrt{f(k)}/\|x\|$ for various values of $\sigma$ in Figure \ref{fig02}, keeping other parameters fixed. \end{example}
+Furthermore, to provide intuition about how $f(k)$ varies with $\sigma$, we plot $\sqrt{f(k)}/\|x\|$ for various values of $\sigma$ in Figure \ref{fig02}, keeping other parameters fixed.

+{At first, when $\|x - x_k\|^2 \gg \sigma^2$, (roughly iterations 1 to 500, see Figure \ref{fig01}) the error decreases linearly in the logarithmic scale of the figure illustrating the asymptotic rate \eqref{nonoise}.
+For large $k$, when $\|x - x_k\|^2 \ll \sigma^2$ (after roughly 1000 iterations, see Figure \ref{fig01}) the error decreases like $1/\ln k$ in the logarithmic scale of the figure, illustrating the asymptotic rate \eqref{allnoise}. }